 If it was just a matter of reviewing the evidence without some level of interpretation, then your claim would be either approved or denied, and there would be no need for an appeals process.
-Make sure that when your case comes before a judge it is presented in the best, most professional light possible and you can only increase the odds of winning at a social security disability hearing.
+If you make sure that when your case comes before a judge it is presented in the best, most professional light possible, you can only increase the odds of winning at a disability hearing.

 Continue to Part 2: Preparing for a Disability Hearing to Win Social Security or SSI Benefits

 About the Author: Tim Moore is a former Social Security Disability Examiner in North Carolina, has been interviewed by the NY Times and the LA Times on the disability system, and is an Accredited Disability Representative (ADR) in North Carolina.
 For assistance on a disability application or Appeal in NC, click here.